Wellness Week 2019

 In 2018, Wellness Week (WW) focussed on strategies for improving individual wellbeing.

 For WW 2019, WRaP EM aims to evolve the conversation beyond the individual.
-There is now increasing evidence to suggest that the main factors contributing towards physician burnout lie at the interface where the individual physician and health organization connect3.
+There is now increasing evidence to suggest that the main factors contributing towards burnout in physicians and nurses lie at the interface where the individual physician and health organization connect3.

-One might argue that there is in fact often a disconnect between what organisations want from physicians and what physicians want from organisations.
-Physician burnout influences quality of care, patient safety, physician turnover, and patient satisfaction.
-Organisations, therefore, have a responsibility to work with physicians to understand their needs and invest in efforts to reduce physician burnout and to promote engagement as this will directly affect the productivity of the organisation.1
+One might argue that there is in fact often a disconnect between what organisations want from physicians and nurses, and what physicians and nurses want from organisations.
+Physician and nurse burnout influences quality of care, patient safety, physician turnover, and patient satisfaction.
+Organisations, therefore, have a responsibility to work with physicians and nurses to understand their needs and invest in efforts to reduce physician and nurse burnout and to promote engagement as this will directly affect the productivity of the organisation.1

 During WW 2019 we will aim to provide health care staff with a framework that might help identify local departmental and organisational issues and then help build solutions.
 Watch this space for more information.
 As a starting point refer to: